ebhrz/HDMap/README.md

 ## Requirements
 This tool needs lots of dependencies, thus, a docker version will be released soon.
 ### **Docker Install**
 This tool is built with Python.
 To use this tool, there are several dependencies to be installed.
-Here are the lists:
 ### **Manually Install**
 *   ***ROS***
 <br>Our tool utilizes ROS to store the recording data and do the visualization.
 ROS installation refers to [here](http://wiki.ros.org/noetic/Installation)